msupply-foundation/msupply_docs/content/coldchain/settings.md

 ### Available sensors

-Once a sensor has been linked to the mSupply ColdChain application, it will be displayed as an Available Sensor at the top of the screen.
+Once a sensor has been linked to the mSupply Cold Chain application, it will be displayed as an Available Sensor at the top of the screen.
 You can select a linked sensor by double-tapping on the sensor name/row or by pressing on “>” in the device’s row.

 ![Sensor Detail Settings!](/coldchain/images/sensor_detail_settings.png)